 SFRA Position Statement January 2009 Flooding from the Land - Limitations & Uncertainties This type of flooding is frequently experienced and often very destructive and it is possibly a more serious problem than suggested by historic records.
 Surface water flooding does not need a watercourse in close proximity to occur and is exacerbated by areas of hard standing such as tarmac.
 This source of flooding tends to suffer from a lack of historic records and almost always no predictive data based on modelling.
 Given the prediction for increased frequency and intensity of rainfall with climate change, surface water and pluvial flooding are likely to become more frequent and serious.
 Current Position - Flooding from the Land The Councils will continue to collate data on surface water flooding as and when it becomes available.
 A good example of this is the data collected through the parish Flood Defence Reports carried out by WODC.
 Updated information will be fed into subsequent updates of the SFRA and continue to inform the planning process.
-Where areas are identified as having a surfamay be required to undertake a Surface W There are several SWMP pilot studies being and help to form SWMP guidance.
-These st 2009.
-Vater Management Plan (SWMP). undertaken at present that will test
+Where areas are identified as having a surf may be required to undertake a Surface V There are several SWMP pilot studies being and help to form SWMP guidance.
+These s 2009. ace water flooding issue, Councils Vater Management Plan (SWMP). undertaken at present that will test hould be available in the spring of